 Beginning of 2015 Financial Year to Date

 Competition is fierce in the insurance world, and the vehicle insurance industry is no exception.
-Let’s run an in-depth analysis into two rival brands, Coles Car Insurance and Youi Car Insurance marketing strategies using the BigDatr platform.
+We have put together an analysis into two rival brands, Coles Car Insurance and Youi Car Insurance marketing strategies using the BigDatr platform.

 Media Activity Breakdown